wermos/website/lessons/mathematics-physics-for-computer-graphics/geometry/how-does-matrix-work-part-1.md

 0 & 0 & 1 \\ \end{bmatrix}
 $$

-Remember that you multiply the point's coordinates by the coefficients contained in each **column** of these matrices to calculate the transformed point's x, y and z coordinates.
+Remember that you multiply the point's coordinates by the coefficients contained in each **column** of these matrices to calculate the transformed point's x, y, and z coordinates.

 ![Figure 5: rotations around the x- y- and z-axis.
 The arrow indicates the rotation direction for positive angles.](/images/geometry/rotation2.png?)

 ![Figure 6: if you use a left-hand coordinate system (left), wrap your fingers around the axis of rotation to find in which direction positive rotation values will rotate points and vectors.
 If you use a right-hand coordinate system, use the same procedure using your right hand instead.](/images/geometry/rothand.png?)

-You can also use the mnemonic technique described in the chapter on coordinating the system to easily quickly determine which direction points or vectors will rotate if the rotation angle is positive.
+You can also use the mnemonic technique described in the chapter on coordinating the system to easily determine which direction points or vectors will rotate if the rotation angle is positive.
 For example, for a right-hand coordinate system, wrap your fingers around the rotation axis (Figure 6).
 They will naturally indicate the direction in which positive rotation values rotate vectors and points (positive rotation is counter-clockwise).
 Repeat the procedure for a left-hand coordinate system but use your left hand instead (positive rotation is clockwise).

 ## Combining (Rotation) Matrices